gpsugy/my-energy-story/README.md

 ---

-### 💡 Insights Panel
+### 💡 Energy Insights

-Key helpful metrics are summarized:
+Key helpful metrics are summarized in the "Energy Insights" Panel:

 - **Total Energy Used** – today or this week
 - **Solar Generated** – today or this week